yeoman/yeoman.io/app/_posts/blog/2016-07-13-generator-m-ionic-js-fatigue-and-transitioning-to-typescript-angular-2-and-ionic-2.md

 - [sub generators](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/guides/sub_generators.md) create ready to use components like Angular controllers, templates, services and more

 ### Development Workflows
-- `gulp watch` automatically connects the frontend-stack including AngularJS, Ionic and all other bower components, stylesheets, your own Angular and Ionic components with your app and watches for changes
+- `gulp watch` automatically connects the frontend-stack including Angular, Ionic and all other bower components, stylesheets, your own Angular and Ionic components with your app and watches for changes
 - `gulp --livereload "run ios"` builds an app for your device and watches for changes on your dev machine using [Browsersync](https://www.browsersync.io/)
 - ... discover more useful workflows in our [Development Introduction](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/guides/development_intro.md)